 Australia’s greenhouse gas emissions are still growing.

-The country has seen a consistent increase in its greenhouse gas emissions from 2015 (1%) to 2016 (1.6%).
+The country has seen a consistent increase in its greenhouse gas emissions in the past four years with the latest record increase of 0.8% this December 2018.
 And it’s likely to hit another highest record soon, according to official government reports.
-Energy Minister Josh Frydenberg has recently released a statement saying that the government is still on its track to meet its 2020 climate change targets.
+The Department of the Environment and Energy is constantly tracking to meet its 2030 climate change targets.

 Let’s hope that our combined efforts will continue to make a difference.